 Mobile phones usually come with a small screen and no mouse.
-It means that navigation may be difficult for the user, even if the device has a touchscreen.
+It means that using it may be difficult for the user, even if the device has a touchscreen.

 Thus, most ads may go untouched, as the user may find it too tedious to look in detail through each one of them.

 Have you tried SMS marketing?
 Share the experience of your SMS marketing effort with us.
 Need help with your SMS marketing campaigns?

 Contact us.
 We’ll help you craft a unique SMS campaign to grow your business.
 Thanks for watching!